 They approach problems logically and tend to be systematic in their decision-making process.

 Example: Sarah works as a data analyst.
-She spends hours studying data sets, identifying patterns, and presenting insights to help her company make informed business decisions.
+She studies data sets, identifies patterns, and presents insights to help her company make informed business decisions.

 Supportive peacemakers are empathetic, kind, and excellent listeners.
 They value harmony and seek to maintain a positive environment in their interactions.
-They are great at diffusing conflicts and are often seen as reliable team players.
+They are great at diffusing conflicts and are often considered reliable team players.

 Example: Lisa works as a human resources manager.
 She is always available to lend a listening ear to her colleagues’ concerns and actively works to resolve conflicts in the workplace.